IBE160/SG-Gruppe-Stavanger/docs/PRD.md

 *   **Journey 4: Getting dinner inspiration at the store.** A user at the store browses recipes for inspiration.
 When they select a recipe, the app clearly indicates which ingredients they already have and which they need to buy.
 *   **Journey 5: Using expiring food.** A user receives an in-app notification about items nearing their expiration date.
 They are then presented with a list of recipes that use those specific ingredients, helping them to cook a meal and prevent food waste.
 *   **Journey 6: First-time user onboarding.** A new user logs in for the first time and is greeted with a helpful empty state that guides them to add their first ingredient.
 The intuitive interface allows them to successfully add an item and get a recipe suggestion within their first session, without needing a tutorial.

 ---

+## Epics

+*   **Epic 1: User Authentication & Profile Management**
+    *   As a user, I want to securely register and log in so that I can access my personalized inventory and recipes.
+    *   As a user, I want to manage my profile information (e.g., email, password) so that I can keep my account up-to-date.
+*   **Epic 2: Inventory Management**
+    *   As a user, I want to add, edit, and delete food items from my inventory so that I can accurately track what I have.
+    *   As a user, I want to view an overview of my pantry and fridge so that I know what ingredients are available.
+    *   As a user, I want to receive notifications for expiring food items so that I can use them before they go bad.
+*   **Epic 3: Recipe Discovery & Meal Planning**
+    *   As a user, I want to browse and search for recipes based on available ingredients so that I can find meal ideas easily.
+    *   As a user, I want to get recipe suggestions even if I'm missing a few ingredients so that I'm not limited by my current inventory.
+    *   As a user, I want to generate a grocery list for a selected recipe, excluding items I already own, so that I can efficiently shop for missing ingredients.
+*   **Epic 4: Offline Functionality & Data Sync**
+    *   As a user, I want to access my inventory and recipes even without an internet connection so that I can use the app anywhere.
+    *   As a user, I want to see when my data was last synced so that I can trust the information displayed.
+*   **Epic 5: User Onboarding & Guidance**
+    *   As a new user, I want clear guidance on how to get started so that I can quickly understand the app's core functionality.
+    *   As a user, I want to see helpful empty states so that I'm never confused about what to do next.

+---